A piecewise deterministic Markov process approach modeling a dry friction problem with noise: Introduction

 \section{Introduction}

 Modeling dry friction is a major concern in physics and engineering.
 Indeed, it is estimated that $20\%$ of the world's total energy consumption is used to overcome friction \cite{HE2017}.
 The present work is motivated by the study of the probability distribution of the response of a dry friction model subjected to a certain type of random forces.
-To understand the problem, the simplest way is to consider the one-dimensional displacement $x$ of an object (with unit mass) lying on a motionless surface, see Figure~\ref{fig:friction}.
-The velocity is denoted by $v$ and thus $\dot x = v$.
-Newton's law implies $\dot v + \FF = b$ where $\FF$ is the force of dry friction and $b$ represents all the other external and internal forces.
+To understand the problem, the simplest way is to consider the one-dimensional displacement $U$ of an object (with unit mass) lying on a motionless surface, see Figure~\ref{fig:friction}.
+The velocity is denoted by $V$ and thus $\dot U = V$.
+Newton's law implies $\dot V + \FF = b$ where $\FF$ is the force of dry friction and $b$ represents all the other external and internal forces.
 It is important to emphasize that the force $\FF$ cannot be expressed in terms of a standard function.
-Below a certain threshold for the applied forces $|b| \leq \mus$ and when $v=0$, the object remains at rest so that we may have $v=0$ in a non-empty time interval (static phase).
-Otherwise when $|b| > \mus$ or $v\neq 0$ it moves (dynamic phase).
+Below a certain threshold for the applied forces $|b| \leq \mus$ and when $V=0$, the object remains at rest so that we may have $V=0$ in a non-empty time interval (static phase).
+Otherwise when $|b| > \mus$ or $V\neq 0$ it moves (dynamic phase).
 Here $\mus>0$ is called static friction coefficient. \textit{In static phase}, a necessary condition for equilibrium is therefore $\FF = b$. \textit{In dynamic phase}, the force $\FF$ opposes the motion and Coulomb's law implies $|\FF| = \mud$ where $\mud>0$ is called dynamic friction coefficient.
-We will assume that $b$ has the form of an internal forcing described by a well behaved function $b(\eta,v)$, where $\eta$ is an external forcing that can be random.
+We will assume that $b$ has the form of an internal forcing described by a well behaved function $b(X,V)$, where $X$ is an external forcing that can be random.
+Here $b$ is real valued but its domain is $\mathbb{R}^{d+1}, d \geq 1$.
+Indeed $X$ can be multivariate, for instance a $d$-dimensional Ornstein-Uhlenbeck process (see examples in the third section of \cite{cpam}).
 In this way, the equation of motion becomes

-The predictive power of dry friction models that appear in the science literature (engineering or physics) is generally not supported by a mathematical analysis justifying the well-posedness of the models.
+The predictive power of dry friction models that appear in the engineering or physics literature is generally not supported by a mathematical analysis justifying the well-posedness of the models.
 Surprisingly, there is no general mathematical framework for modelling~dry~friction~where~$\mud \leq \mus$.